ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - VGRID_MANAGERS
      - "distinguished_name:.*"
      - A regex-filter to define which users can manage existing VGrids / Workgroups / Projects when assigned ownership.
 Applied to user database entries.
+   * - DEFAULT_VGRID_LINKS
+     - "files web"
+     - Optional specification of the feature links to always show along with entries on the VGrids page.
+Please refer to ADVANCED_VGRID_LINKS for further values.
+   * - ADVANCED_VGRID_LINKS
+     - "files web scm tracker workflows monitor"
+     - Optional specification of the feature links to show along with entries on the VGrids page if user chose the advanced option on Settings page .
+Please refer to DEFAULT_VGRID_LINKS for the related defaults values.
+   * - HG_PATH
+     - /usr/bin/hg
+     - Location of the Mercurial SCM binary in the container if VGrids should have an SCM associated automatically.
+It currently requires user certificates to actually interact with these SCMs.
+   * - HGWEB_SCRIPTS
+     - /usr/share/doc/mercurial
+     - Location of the Mercurial SCM web helpers in the container if VGrids should have an SCM associated automatically.
+It currently requires user certificates to actually interact with these SCMs.
+   * - TRAC_ADMIN_PATH
+     -
+     - Location of the Trac admin binary in the container if VGrids should have a Trac issue tracker and wiki instance associated automatically.
+May make the VGrid creation relatively slow.
+   * - TRAC_INI_PATH
+     -
+     - Location of the Trac ini configuration in the container if VGrids should have a Trac issue tracker and wiki instance associated automatically.
+May make the VGrid creation relatively slow.

    * - EMULATE_FLAVOR
      - migrid
      - Which web design and site to use as a basis when generating the instance web pages